 Opponents, on the other hand, say it is a ruse.
 The real reason Parliament was shut down, they argue, was to minimise the opportunities to block a no-deal Brexit.

 However, despite having less Parliamentary time, MPs succeeded in passing a law that seeks to extend the Brexit deadline.

 How often does prorogation happen?

 Parliament is normally prorogued once a year for a short period - usually in April or May.

-During this time, all business stops, so most laws that haven't completed their passage through Parliament die a death (although some may be "carried over" to the next session).
+During this time all business stops and most laws that haven't completed their passage through Parliament die a death.

 MPs keep their seats and ministers remain in position - but no debates and votes are held in Parliament.

 This is different to "dissolving" Parliament - where all MPs give up their seats to campaign in a general election.

 It is also different to a recess - a break in the Parliamentary session - which was due to take place this year from roughly 13 September to 8 October.